Hospitals are suffering from an influx of patients as Hawaii's COVID-19 case load increases | ExBulletin

 Hawaii reported 485 new cases of coronavirus on Saturday.
 Hospitals have expressed concern about their ability to cope with the influx of patients due to the recent surge in infections.

-NS The state faces three-digit number of cases in two weeksAccording to health officials, the highly contagious delta mutant is the cause and has a significant impact on unvaccinated people.

-Governor David Ige He warned that COVID-19 restrictions may need to be imposed again He said he was watching closely for hospitalizations for respiratory viruses if the surge continued.

-At a press conference on Friday, Mr. Ige said at a press conference on Friday, “When we are confident that there are more patients in the hospital than we can handle, specials to limit movement again if necessary.
-We can guarantee that we will take such measures. “
+At a press conference on Friday, Mr. Ige said at a press conference, “When we are confident that there are more patients in the hospital than we can handle, special measures to limit movement again if necessary.
+We can guarantee that we will take. “

 With the number of active cases reaching 2,996 on Saturday, the number of patients is already skyrocketing in the hospital.